-The return value (type tlm::tlm\sync\enum) is not used in this tlmt implementation, and must be sytematically set to tlm::TLM\COMPLETED.
+The return value (type tlm::tlm\sync\enum) is not used in this TLM-T implementation, and must be sytematically set to tlm::TLM COMPLETED.

-In the general case, the actions executed by the call-back function depend on the transaction type defined in the payload (m\command, m\pktid and m\trdid fields).
-For sake of simplicity, the call-back function proposed in the example below does not make any distinction between transaction types.
+In the general case, the actions executed by the interface function depend on both the phase argument, and on the transaction type (defined in the payload).
+For sake of simplicity, the interface function proposed below does not make any distinction between transaction types.